beginning of content

 Why might I need a dating scan?

-If you think you may need a dating scan to help estimate when your baby is due, speak to your doctor or midwife.
+If you think you may need a dating scan to help estimate when your baby is due, speak to your midwife or doctor.

 When is a dating scan usually done?

-A dating scan is usually done between 8 and 14 weeks of pregnancy (most often before 12 weeks).
-At this time, most babies of the same gestational age are about the same size.
+A dating scan is most often done in the first trimester, usually between 6 and 8 weeks of pregnancy.
+At this point, most babies of the same gestational age are about the same size.

-If your doctor or midwife also recommends a nuchal translucency scan, they may try to arrange it between 11 and 13 weeks.
-This way you can have both tests at a single ultrasound scan appointment.
+If your doctor or midwife also recommends you have a nuchal translucency scan, you may be able to have both together.
+This way you can have both scans at a single ultrasound appointment between 11 and 13 weeks.

 Do I have to have a dating scan?

 Not everyone needs a dating scan.
-You and your doctor and midwife can decide together which tests and ultrasounds you will have during pregnancy.
+You, your doctor and your midwife can decide together which tests and ultrasounds you will have during pregnancy.

-You will be given information about each test so that you can make informed decisions.
+You will be given information about each test so that you can make an informed decision.

 Who performs a dating scan?

-Your dating scan is usually performed by a specially-trained technician called a sonographer.
-Other health staff can also be trained to do it.
-This could include a doctor or midwife.
+A dating scan is usually done by a trained technician called a sonographer.
+Other health staff may also be trained to perform a dating scan, such as a doctor or midwife.

 What happens during a dating scan?

 In early pregnancy, ultrasounds (including dating scans) can be done through your abdomen (tummy) or vagina.
-Your sonographer will decide based on things like:
+Your sonographer will recommend what type of scan you have based on:

-If your scan is done through your vagina, the sonographer will need to gently insert a small, lubricated ultrasound probe.
-The probe may be a little uncomfortable but isn’t usually painful.
+Your sonographer may recommend a transvaginal ultrasound scan to get a clearer picture of your uterus.
+A transvaginal ultrasound scan is done through your vagina.
+If you choose to have one, the sonographer will need to gently insert a small, lubricated ultrasound probe into your vagina.
+The probe may be a little uncomfortable but isn't usually painful.

 How should I prepare for a dating scan?